Abstract

 Qualitative Research and Social Justice

 In many of the resources available to researchers in the preparation for inquiry, the issue of theoretical consistency is highlighted.
 Researchers are warned that inconsistency in the early stages of conceptualization can lead to difficulties later on.
 This is indeed a significant consideration, and let it be known that I am not arguing here for haphazard conceptualization.
 I have appreciated the guidance I have received from supervisors and mentors in this regard.
-In fact, it is out of my respect for
+In fact, it is out of my respect for overall consistency that I fear consistency in a strictly theoretical sense may create an unnecessary tension within my own research.

 Particularly after the postmodern turn, research is understood by many not only as a tool by which things can be proved or disproved, but as a tool by which change can actually be accomplished (Fortun & Bernstein, 1998).
 Many qualitative researchers have involved themselves in the search for theories and methodologies that facilitate concrete social change.
 In so doing, they have contributed to rich dialogue, knowledge-generation, and interventions that fall outside the boundaries of tradition (see Barry, 1996; Berikoff, 2006; Denzin & Lincoln, 2000; Ellis, 1994; Etmanski & Pant, 2007; Hertz, 1997; Kvale, 1996; Lee & De Finney, 2004; Polkinghorne, 2007).
 These researchers have inventively paved their own paths by embracing (and oftentimes creating) approaches to research that reflect the complex worlds in which they are embedded, including such movements as Appreciative Inquiry (Cooperrider & Whitney, 1999), participatory research (Hall, 2005), and action research (Reason & Bradbury, 2001).
 As Bochner (2000) says:

-…we know that the phenomena we study are messy, complicated, uncertain and soft.
+âŚwe know that the phenomena we study are messy, complicated, uncertain and soft.
 Somewhere along the line, we became convinced that these qualities were signs of inferiority, which we should not expose.
 It appeared safer to keep the untidiness of our work to ourselves. (p.
 267)

 Central to this move for research to contribute to social justice is an emphasis on multiplicity rather than a single, hegemonic truth (Denzin, 2010).
-Todd (2008) insists that “it is pluralism and difference that needs to be made meaningful in creating possibilities for a better future” (p.
+Todd (2008) insists that âit is pluralism and difference that needs to be made meaningful in creating possibilities for a better futureâ (p.
 16).
-Indeed, intentionally folding in multiple perspectives and approaches to research practices has been described as a necessary shift in “the inquiry infrastructure” in that “it better serves a system of democratic values” (Fortun & Bernstein, 1998, p.
+Indeed, intentionally folding in multiple perspectives and approaches to research practices has been described as a necessary shift in âthe inquiry infrastructureâ in that âit better serves a system of democratic valuesâ (Fortun & Bernstein, 1998, p.
 111).
 In this way, might inviting multiple perspectives, rather than loyally adhering to one, be seen as an valuable aspect of research that seeks to alter the current state of affairs?

-How Theoretical Consistency May Be … Inconsistent
+How Theoretical Consistency May Be ⌠Inconsistent

 As with many of the taken-for-granted aspects of research practice, theoretical consistency makes perfect sense from within a particular positivist tradition.
 However, when asked to be more theoretically consistent, I experience a tension that I find somewhat difficult to place.
-Upon further reflection, I have come to realize it is the
+Upon further reflection, I have come to realize it is the inconsistency of such a request that compels me to resist.

 Richardson's (2000) recommendation that we consider the implications of how research is written makes space for critical engagement with this tradition of theoretical consistency, accepting it as one possible approach to inquiry, but not the only one.
 In interpretive inquiry, for example, strictly adhering to one mode of interpretation can be restrictive and even misleading.
-It can control the analytic process by ensuring the ‘findings’ are intelligible within the favoured theoretical line of thinking, thus limiting the ability of researchers to creatively consider new possibilities.
-Alternatively, considering what
+It can control the analytic process by ensuring the âfindingsâ are intelligible within the favoured theoretical line of thinking, thus limiting the ability of researchers to creatively consider new possibilities.
+Alternatively, considering what multiple theories might have to offer in a particular inquiry can free researchers up to follow the various threads that may emerge and to dialogue with others across seemingly incommensurable theoretical differences.

 Of course, I am not the first to suggest this.
-Clarke (2005), for example, hints at the possibility of “theoretical sampling” (p.
+Clarke (2005), for example, hints at the possibility of âtheoretical samplingâ (p.
 167) by which researchers can discern throughout the inquiry process when new perspectives might be necessary to incorporate along the way, in order to deepen the analytic process.
-And Alvesson and Skoldberg (2009) insist that “many difficulties in the social sciences appear to be caused by importing a positivist view of how science ‘should’ be practiced” (p.
-22) and that this view is based on an “erroneous picture of how the natural sciences really work” (p.
+And Alvesson and Skoldberg (2009) insist that âmany difficulties in the social sciences appear to be caused by importing a positivist view of how science âshouldâ be practicedâ (p.
+22) and that this view is based on an âerroneous picture of how the natural sciences really workâ (p.
 22).
-Allowing for the fact that in ‘reality’ things can “fly apart at any minute” (Fortun & Bernstein, 1998, p.
+Allowing for the fact that in ârealityâ things can âfly apart at any minuteâ (Fortun & Bernstein, 1998, p.
 201), why do we not allow this risk in our endeavours to inquire into our reality?

 A study on pluralism in qualitative research (Frost et al., 2010) indicates that different methodological approaches bring about significantly different results, and acknowledges that consideration of pluralism is significant.
-Although the authors call for further investigation of this aspect of research, their study considers only methodological pluralism
+Although the authors call for further investigation of this aspect of research, their study considers only methodological pluralism among researchers without recognizing that polyvocality (Gergen & Gergen, 2000) exists within a researcher's approach as well.
+I believe honest inclusion of this aspect of research can open space for the possibilities that might emerge from multiple theoretical considerations within qualitative studies as well.

 There is one more reason I believe doing so might sometimes be a very pragmatic choice.
 This is directly related to the previous discussion about qualitative inquiry and social justice.
-If I, as a researcher, wish to contribute something to the world beyond my own desk – that is, if I am committed to the ideals of social justice as articulated above – then I must realize that not everyone will share my view of what this looks like.
+If I, as a researcher, wish to contribute something to the world beyond my own desk â that is, if I am committed to the ideals of social justice as articulated above â then I must realize that not everyone will share my view of what this looks like.
 I must accept the fact that there will be readers who view my research from a drastically different theoretical orientation than my own.
 And if I wish to dialogue across the expanse that lies between our worldviews, then my work must hold some relevance to their own lives and work.
 If I can strive to understand how that which I am advocating through my research can be supported through multiple theoretical lenses, then perhaps the gulf between us may in fact be lessened.
-While we may not come to adopt each other's ‘theories’ as complete packages, we may come to see that the differences between us do not extend to every aspect of life and work.
+While we may not come to adopt each other's âtheoriesâ as complete packages, we may come to see that the differences between us do not extend to every aspect of life and work.
 And this may in turn create space for important generative dialogues and collaborations that previously did not take place, contributing to the potential of positive social change.
-Indeed, as Denzin and Giardina (2009) state, “the principle of inclusion has a democratic dimension, ensuring that insofar as it is possible, all relevant voices are heard” (p.
+Indeed, as Denzin and Giardina (2009) state, âthe principle of inclusion has a democratic dimension, ensuring that insofar as it is possible, all relevant voices are heardâ (p.
 24).
-With this in mind, perhaps it behoves me to consider my loyalty as a researcher to lie with
+With this in mind, perhaps it behoves me to consider my loyalty as a researcher to lie with this aspect of inquiry, and challenge myself to consider my work through multiple theoretical lenses, rather than neatly aligning with a particular theoretical school of thought.

 Why I Love Picking Cherries